 Heat up a healthy amount of oil and then add in the chopped onions, black pepper, garlic powder, and cayenne pepper.
 I cooked the onions for about an hour, until they were completely soft.
 No crunch is allowed across this border.

 As the onions cook, mix up the remaining ingredients.
 The cream cheese was difficult to stir and I was tempted to jujj it up a bit with my Nutri Ninja.
 This isn’t necessary as you will see in the next step.

 After letting the onions cool for a few minutes, add them to the dairy mixture.
 Their warmth will perfectly melt the cream cheese and make the dip much easier to stir.

-Serve with potato chips, DEFINITELY NOT TORTILLA CHIPS.
+Serve the onion with potato chips, DEFINITELY NOT TORTILLA CHIPS.

 In case you thought I was a mature young lady, this was the state of my white board while I was cooking.